-As a child, Lisa’s father (who just passed away at 94) taught her how to Samba.
+As a child, Lisa’s father taught her how to Samba.
 She would stand on his feet as they moved to the intoxicating rhythms of Brazil.
-We thought of this as we searched for a name for our newest kayak.
+We thought of this as we searched for a name for this kayak.
 You will feel like you are dancing when you slip into the snug keyhole cockpit and feel the effortless acceleration from your paddle strokes.
 Have a little maneuvering to do?
 Just edge this sweetie on its side and with a stroke of the paddle you will feel her carve like a fine German knife.
 Need to get across that big channel?
 Drop the skeg down and feel the rails set in for great straight tracking.
 Quartering seas or cross winds a bother?
 Just fine-tune the skeg position to neutralize the problem and keep on with your normal stroke.

 Samba is a fully outfitted sea-worthy kayak with perimeter lines, bulkheads and hatches, retractable carry handles, deck bungies and adjustable seat and backband.
 The backband and our optional backrest are fully interchangeable.
 She also sports a drop down skeg for a wider range of hull performance.
 This boat is just plain fun!